Louisjreeves/MiscRepair/readme.md

 4 corners test

-## AUtomation for Making 4 Corners Disk Testing more successful. ##
+## Automation for making 4 Corners Disk Testing more successful. ##

 # The Script automates the test for the 4 best performing Latency counters for disk testing. #